50 Interesting & Fun Facts About Kentucky State to Discover

 Today, most bourbon sold is made in Kentucky.
 The state's limestone acts as a filter to give it its particular taste.
 It became so distinct that the liquor was even named after Bourbon County, Kentucky.

-You can't take lizards to church
+You can't take lizards to church in Kentucky

 People love their pets, whether they have fur, feathers, or scales.
 However, while some churches may welcome animals as long as they're well-behaved, that isn't always the case in Kentucky.

 It's against state law to bring reptiles to church services in the state.
 If you break this rule, you don't have to worry about going to jail.
-You'll just be fined and probably scolded.
+You'll just be fined and probably scolded!

 j.hendrickson3/Depositphotos.com